 Assistant Professor of Business Administration

 Akshay Mangla is an assistant professor in the Business, Government and International Economy Unit, where he teaches the course of the same name in the MBA required curriculum.
 Professor Mangla’s primary expertise lies in the political economy of development, with a regional focus on South Asia.
-His current research examines the governance of public services in rural India, particularly in the domain of public service delivery for the poor.
+His research seeks to understand when and how public institutions work effectively in developing economies, particularly in the domain of public service delivery for the poor.
 To that end, his current book project analyzes the implementation of universal primary education policy in rural India.
 In addition, he has conducted research on private initiatives to enforce labor standards in global supply chains.
 He is a faculty associate at the Weatherhead Center for International Affairs and a Steering Committee Member of the South Asia Institute at Harvard, and co-director of the Brown-Harvard-MIT Joint Seminar on South Asian Politics.

 Professor Mangla received his Ph.D. in Political Science from MIT.
 He holds a M.Sc. in Management Research from the University of Oxford and completed his undergraduate studies at the University of Pennsylvania, where he earned a B.S. in Finance and B.A. in Philosophy.
 His research has been supported by the American Institute of Indian Studies and the National Security Education Program’s David L. Boren Fellowship.